thegetty/occasional-papers-2/README.md

 This is the repository for “Cultural Genocide and the Protection of Cultural Heritage,” by Edward C. Luck.
-This is the first paper in the *J. Paul Getty Trust Occasional Papers in Cultural Heritage Policy* and was first published September 21, 2018, by Getty Publications.
+This is the second paper in the *J. Paul Getty Trust Occasional Papers in Cultural Heritage Policy* and was first published September 21, 2018, by Getty Publications.
 It is available online at [http://www.getty.edu/publications/occasional-papers-2/](http://www.getty.edu/publications/occasional-papers-2/) and may be downloaded free of charge in multiple formats.

 ## About the Book